Pochuant/NYCtaxi/README.md

 For the general patterns, there are continuously periodical-fluctuated patterns.
 Hypothesize these patterns show the event or behavior people used to do.
 Most likely it represents something like **weekend or weekday**.
 Since it keeps happening, the suggestion for the total count of passenger fluctuate goes to weekend or weekday.

-For the anomaly patterns, there are two decrease for each year.
+For the anomaly patterns, there are two big decrease for each year.
 Those findings can be referenced to **Martin Luther King Jr. Day** in the early of the year and **Christmas** in the end of the year.

 For the **2011**, the minimum point was **8/28** and there were **37292** passengers.
 The reason for causing the trough was **Hurricane Irene** hits New York.
 For the **2012**, the minimum point was **10/29** and there were **186901** passengers.
 The reason for causing the trough in this year was New York was severely affected by **Hurricane Sandy**.
 For the **2013**, the minimum point was **8/4** and there were **283636** passengers.
 The reason for causing the trough was the **new regulation about green cabs** (boro taxis).